RobDickinson/supertanker/README.md

 ## Using a Bash Shell

-This container is not a walled garden, so explore and make changes as you see fit 💪
+This container is not a walled garden, so explore and make changes as you like! 💪

 Your bash shell will run as the `runtime` user by default, which does not have root permissions.
 Basic commands like `nano` and `less` and `grep` will work, but admin commands like `sudo` and `su` and `apt` will not.